seequent/pure_interface/README.rst

 Installation
 ------------
-pure_interface depends on the six_ and typing_ modules which needs to be installed first (typing is included in python 3.5 and later).
+pure_interface depends on the six_ and typing_ modules (typing is included in python 3.5 and later).

 .. _six: https://pypi.python.org/pypi/six
 .. _typing: https://pypi.python.org/pypi/typing

 You can install released versions of pure_interface using pip::

-    pip install six
-    pip install typing
     pip install pure_interface

 or you can grab the source code from GitHub_.